About CureCMT4J

 CureCMT4J views its secondary mission as an advocacy organization, providing a voice and platform for rare disease advocacy and research through speaking engagements, rare disease conferences and social media education, awareness and fundraising campaigns.

 Since 2016 CureCMT4J has spearheaded and furthered preclinical research and IND-enabling efforts for a first-in-human AAV9 gene therapy trial for FIG4/CMT4J.
-“Proof of concept” was achieved in CMT4J mouse models using AAV9/FIG4 gene therapy, showing efficacy and safety.
+Preclinical “Proof of concept” was achieved in CMT4J mouse models using AAV9/FIG4 gene therapy, showing efficacy and safety.
+This research was published in the Journal of Clinical Investigation.

 CureCMT4J continues to research other pathways toward treatments for CMT4J, including drug repurposing, novel affiliated gene pathways, small molecule development, ASO therapies and others.
 See our “Research” page for more information.